zaksabeast/PokemonRNGGuides/guides/Ruby and Sapphire/Live Battery TID RNG.md

 ---
 title: 'Live Battery TID/SID RNG'
-description: 'RNG for a specific TID/SID combination with more options by changing the date and time'
+description: 'RNG for a specific TID/SID combination with more options than dead battery'
 slug: 'emulator-rs-live-battery-tid'
 subCategory: 'Emulator'
 ---